American, United push back 737 MAX return amid new approval delays

 The timing of a certification flight, a key step in the approval process, has been delayed repeatedly.
 The latest unofficial guidance was for the flight to happen this month, but now it is unlikely to occur while Boeing tries to resolve the new problems, sources said this week.

-American, Southwest and United had been planning to put the planes back in the air in early June if regulators had approved the plane in the first quarter, but that now looks increasingly unlikely.
+American, Southwest and United had been planning to fly the jets in early June if regulators had approved the plane in the first quarter, but that now looks unlikely.

 One key issue yet to be resolved is whether Boeing must separate two wiring bundles that may be too close together, which could lead to a short circuit and crash if pilots do not respond appropriately.
-Boeing said on Friday it is still in discussions with the Federal Aviation Administration about the issue.

-Meanwhile, carriers including Delta Air Lines (DAL.N) that do not operate the 737 MAX are picking up strong U.S. travel demand that United, Southwest and American have been unable to meet due to their reduced fleets.
+Boeing has told the U.S. Federal Aviation Administration it does not believe it needs to separate wiring bundles, people familiar with the matter said on Friday.

 Once regulators approve Boeing’s fixes, airlines will still need around 30 days or longer to prepare their fleets and pilots before using the planes for commercial flight.